Support

 Abstract

-The program CNDO/INDO is a general purpose combination of the CNDO/S, CNDO/2, INDO, and INDO/S programs.
-It does RHF (open and closed shell) calculations only, no geomety optimizations, and does Multi-Reference CI.
-Transition metals are included.
+The program CNDO/INDO is a general-purpose combination of the CNDO/S, CNDO/2, INDO, and INDO/S programs.
+It performs RHF (open and closed shell) calculations, multi-reference CI, but not geometry optimizations.
+Transition metals are included

 Credits